Egypt's divide turns brother against brother

 “I don’t like to think about it.
 If he was, I know he wouldn’t fire on unarmed demonstrators,” he said.
 He sat on a plastic chair behind the stage at the camp near a Cairo mosque where thousands of supporters of the deposed president, Mohamed Mursi, say they will keep a protest vigil until he is restored.

-The overthrow of Mursi, Egypt’s first democratically elected president, has split the country like no other event in memory, dividing brothers from brothers, fathers from sons and husbands from wives.
+The overthrow of Mursi, Egypt’s first democratically elected president, has split the country like no other event in memory, dividing brothers from brothers, fathers from daughters and husbands from wives.

 Two days after the army ousted Mursi following escalating street protests against his rule, Islam called his brother to invite him to a pro-Mursi rally.